Table of Contents

 When a link successfully contains all of these elements, its quality and trustworthiness can allow a particular website from its same niche to climb up the ranks.

-First: you have to identify and optimize your site for the effective and consistent keywords that your niche users are searching for.
+You have to identify and optimize your site for the effective and consistent keywords that your niche users are searching for.
 These keywords need to be cohesive and useful when paired with your website’s content.

-Second: you contact site owners in your niche and introduce them to your content.
+You contact site owners in your niche and introduce them to your content.
 The goal here is to marry linkable assets, paired with excellent written content that will have value and will be useful to site owners and their visitors.

-Third: choosing a site with a valuable metric like DR or Domain rate is required to ensure an effective link that will procure a higher authority for your website.
+Choosing a site with a valuable metric like DR or Domain rate is required to ensure an effective link that will procure a higher authority for your website.
 But don’t forget about Organic Traffic, Ahrefs’ metric that tracks the user traffic targeted to the specific keyword the referring domain shares with your site.

-Lastly: creating targeted anchor texts aimed at intelligent inter-linking between sites and content through outreach and using the keywords discovered on the first step.
+creating targeted anchor texts aimed at intelligent inter-linking between sites and content through outreach and using the keywords discovered on the first step.

 To summarize, having well-optimized content, coupled with links to the right pages and the correct anchor text, ensures your website Link Relevancy to Google and more importantly your site users.